 Take care when using your phone in public, don’t let it out of your possession.

-Not only are many smartphones worth hundreds of pounds, but thieves can quickly rack up huge bills on stolen phones.
+Smartphones can be worth hundreds of pounds and thieves can quickly rack up huge bills on stolen phones.

-If your phone goes missing and you are with Three, Virgin Mobile, Vodafone, EE or O2 for mobile services, you should only be responsible for paying up to a maximum of £100 for any unauthorised usage outside of your allowance- if you report your phone as missing within 24 hours.
+If your phone goes missing and you are with Three, Virgin Mobile, Vodafone, EE or O2 for mobile services, you should only be responsible for paying up to a maximum of £100 for any unauthorised usage - if you report your phone as missing within 24 hours.

-If you are with Vodafone and you miss the 24 hours but report your phone as missing within five days, you should only be responsible for paying up to £500 for unauthorised usage outside of your allowance.
-See the Government's announcement.
+If you are with Vodafone and you miss the 24 hours but report your phone as missing within five days, you should only be responsible for paying up to £500.
 See the Government's announcement.

-Once you have reported your phone as lost or stolen, your provider can bar your SIM to stop calls being made on your account.
-Your provider can also stop anyone else from using your phone by blocking its IMEI, a unique 15-digit serial number.
-You can get your IMEI number by keying *#06# into your handset or by looking behind your phone battery.
+Once you have reported your phone as lost or stolen, your provider can stop calls being made on your account or from using your phone at all.
+Your provider can also stop anyone else from using your phone by blocking its IMEI.
+You can get your IMEI number by keying *#06# into your handset.
 Make a record of this number, as well as the make and model of your handset and keep it somewhere safe.

 You can also download an app which can trace your phone if it is lost or stolen and can enable you to wipe details remotely - such as findmyiphone and Android device manager.

-Remember, if you do decide to take out mobile phone insurance, you may be obliged to let your insurer know if your phone is lost or stolen within a certain time frame too.
+If you do decide to take out mobile phone insurance, you may be obliged to let your insurer know if your phone is lost or stolen within a certain time frame.